 The Biological and Environmental Research (BER) Program funds integrated research programs at the Department of Energy’s (DOE) national laboratories within specific science focus areas (SFAs).
 The SFA concept aligns DOE national laboratory research efforts with elements within the President’s annual budget request.
 This approach is a recognition that the national laboratories are structured for conducting coordinated, team-oriented research in a manner that is distinct from, but complementary to, BER-supported research conducted via individual, single-investigator projects at other institutions such as universities or the private sector.
 This approach challenges the DOE national laboratories to build and sustain integrative, team-oriented research programs based on their unique scientific capabilities and administrative resources to meet the strategic goals of the ESS program.
 Additional information on national laboratory SFA program setup, review, and management procedures can be found on BER’s website.

-Brief summaries of each current Watershed Science Focus Area program can be found at the links provided below:
+Brief summaries of each current Terrestrial Ecology Science Focus Area program can be found at the links provided below:

 Belowground Biogeochemistry SFA at Lawrence Berkeley National Laboratory (LBNL)

 Soil Carbon Dynamics SFA at Argonne National Laboratory (ANL)

 Terrestrial Ecosystem Science SFA at Oak Ridge National Laboratory (ORNL)